Yu-Gi-Oh! 5D's: Plot

-A few months pass after the Signers' victory over Iliaster, and the former members of Team 5D's move on with their lives following separate paths.
-With one final duel between Jack and Yusei, they all part ways, except for Yusei, who decides to stay in Neo Domino City and research for a way to stop the destruction of humanity in the future.
-As they drive off, the Crimson Dragon appears for the final time and removing all of the Dragon Marks on the Signer's arms, letting them know all the danger has now passed.
-The other Signers leave the city knowing they will be connected with each other and will return after fulfilling their dreams.
+Several months later, following a final duel between Jack and Yusei, the former members of Team 5D's go their separate ways, with Yusei staying behind in Neo Domino City to research a way to stop the destruction of humanity in the future.
+As they drive off, the Crimson Dragon appears for the final time and removes the Dragon Marks on the Signer's arms, signifying that the danger has now passed.
+The Signers leave the city knowing they will be connected with each other and will return after fulfilling their dreams.

 Themes

-The first story arc addresses themes such as social class division, segregation, and discrimination, depicted through the interactions between residents of Neo Domino City, and Satellite.
-The Dark Signer arc deals with the relationship between past and present, as the heroes (especially Yusei, Aki, and Jack) must come to terms with the questionable actions they, or their family members, have made.
-The final two arcs, the World Grand Prix and Ark Cradle, build on the previous arc by exploring the connection between present and future, as Time Travel plays a major role in how the story unfolds.
-Synchro Monsters also play a major role in the final two arcs, as their subsequent overuse in the future prompts the final antagonists to seek the destruction of Neo Domino City.
-Lastly, just like all Yu-Gi-Oh! series, 5D's places a huge emphasis on bonds and friendships.
+The first story arc addresses themes such as social class division, segregation, and discrimination, depicted through the interactions between residents of Neo Domino City and Satellite.
+The Dark Signer arc deals with the relationship between past and present, as the heroes, especially Yusei, Aki, and Jack, must come to terms with the questionable actions they, or their family members, have made.
+The final two arcs, the World Grand Prix and Ark Cradle, build on the previous arc by exploring the connection between present and future, as time travel plays a major role in how the story unfolds.
+Synchro Monsters also play a major role in the final two arcs, as their subsequent overuse in the future prompts the antagonists to seek the destruction of Neo Domino City.
+Lastly, just like all Yu-Gi-Oh! series, 5D's places an emphasis on bonds and friendships.

-Similar to how the original series utilized elements of Egyptian mythology to drive the plot, 5D's loosely used bits of Incan Mythology (such as the Nazca Lines) early on to set the groundwork for its supernatural phenomena and lore.
-To push this motif even further, the manga (which featured an entirely different plot from the anime) depicted the origin of Riding Duels being played on horseback, in coliseums, by Ancient Incan civilizations.
+Similar to how the original series utilized elements of Egyptian mythology to drive the plot, 5D's used aspects of Incan mythology, such as the Nazca Lines, early on to set the groundwork for its supernatural phenomena and lore.
+To push this motif even further, the manga, which featured an entirely different plot from the anime, depicted the origin of Riding Duels being played on horseback in coliseums by Ancient Incan civilizations.
+It also uses aspects of Aztec mythology; in the Japanese version, Grager (Bomber) revealed to Yusei and Jack that the Crimson Dragon´s name was Quetzalcoatl, an Aztec god.